How to apply stashed changes in Git

 How to push tags in Git

+Pushing tags to remote repositories is essential for version control and release management in collaborative development environments.
 As the creator of CoreUI, a widely used open-source UI library, and with over 25 years of experience in software development, I’ve managed countless releases across multiple repositories where proper tag management is crucial.
+The most effective approach is using git push with specific tag options to ensure your version tags are shared with the team and available for deployment pipelines.
+This practice maintains consistency across distributed development workflows.

 How to Push a Specific Branch in Git